iamyounix/msimagb460_tomahawk/Tips/USB Keyboard Wake/USB Keyboard Wake.md

 }
 ```

-In order to make multiple usb device work with this method.
-Use code as below:
+In order to make multiple USB devices work with this method, use the code as shown below:

 ```asl
 /**